howdareyoureview/howdareyoureview.github.io/_posts/2018-08-01-Mission-Impossible-Fallout-kv.md

 - Rebecca Ferguson
 - Alec Baldwin
 - Vanessa Kirby
 twitter_text: A stylish, non-stop thrill-ride with plenty of twists, brawls, and cunning to make 147 minutes breeze by effortlessly.
-I hope it's not the last we see of Ethan Hunt.
+I hope it's not the last we see of Ethan Hunt. -KV
 introduction: A stylish, non-stop thrill-ride with plenty of twists, brawls, and cunning to make 147 minutes breeze by effortlessly.
-I hope it's not the last we see of Ethan Hunt.
+I hope it's not the last we see of Ethan Hunt. -KV
 score: 93
 author: Kleon Van
 director: Brian De Palma